Ana Luiza Caetano: Career

-In May 2018, she qualified for the 2018 Summer Youth Olympics during the continental qualifying tournament, in Guatemala City, by getting the gold in the girl's individual event.
+In May 2018, Caetano qualified for the 2018 Summer Youth Olympics during the continental qualifying tournament, in Guatemala City, by getting the gold in the girl's individual event.
 At the Youth Olympics, in Buenos Aires, she participated in the mixed team (together with Belgian Senna Roos, reaching the round of 16) and girls' individual events (defeated in the elimination rounds).

 She competed in the 2019 Pan American Games, participating in the women's individual recurve (tied in ninth place) and the women's team recurve (fourth place together with Ane Marcelle dos Santos e Graziela dos Santos).

-She won bronze in the individual and gold in the women's team event at the 2022 South American Games.
+Caetano won bronze in the individual and gold in the women's team event at the 2022 South American Games.
 She won a bronze medal at the 2022 Archery World Cup alongside Marcus D'Almeida in the recurve mixed team, beating 2021 Tokyo Olympic winning duo of An San and Kim Je-deok for bronze.

 She won gold in the mixed team with Marcus D'Almeida at the 2024 Pan American Archery Championships in Medellín in April 2024.
 She won bronze with the women’s team (together with Ana Machado and Graziela dos Santos) at the same Championships.

-She was selected for the 2024 Paris Olympics to compete in the individual event as well as the mixed team with Marcus D'Almeida.
+Caetano was selected for the 2024 Paris Olympics to compete in the individual event as well as the mixed team with Marcus D'Almeida.
 After the individual ranking round, she ranked 19th, but progressed to the round of 16.